fairmatic/FMSDKReactNativeSample/integrate_fmsdk_react_native.md

 ```

 ### Stopping the insurance period
-Stop the insurance period when the driver ends the work day.
-Call stop period when the driver is no longer looking for a request.
+Stop the insurance period when the driver ends the workday.
+Call the stop period when the driver is no longer looking for a request.

 ```typescript
 FairmaticSDK.stopPeriod()